UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week16/lecture14p1.md

 ---

-## Extra credit: Network Viz
+## Extra credit: Network Viz & SciViz

 notes:
-keep in mind that we have an extra credit assignment, worth 1 homework grade, that is in this week's page
+keep in mind that we have 2 extra credit assignments, worth 0.75 of a homework grade, that is in this week's page

 also recall that the maximum you can get on the homework is 100% of that category, so if you have a perfect HW score, you can't do better than that!

 ---

-## Notes on Final, Part 3
+## Reminders: Final, Part 3

 Due dates:
- 1. First draft of Part 3 -- due Dec 8th, will get feedback course participants
+ 1. First draft of Part 3 -- due Dec 11, will get feedback course participants
- 1. Post your link in the Moodle forum to get feedback from classmates
+ 1. Post your link in the Canvas forum to get feedback from classmates -- Dec 12 (**all group members must do this**)
- 1. Provide feedback for 3 randomly assigned classmates -- due Dec 12th
+ 1. Provide feedback for 3 randomly assigned classmates -- due Dec 15
- 1. Final chance to resubmit your Part 3 -- due Dec 14th (placeholder submission link)
+ 1. Final chance to resubmit your Part 3 -- Dec 18
+ 1. Submit video about final project -- Dec 18

-**Please be aware these are hard deadlines**
+**Please be aware these are hard deadlines -- no extensions available**

-notes:
+note:
 go to pages!!

 because we have to get grades in by a certain time, these due dates are hard ones -- no extensions.